 miraDry is an easy treatment that can be completed in a physician’s office in as little as one hour.

-Most patients describe the procedure as painless with little to no downtime.
 Local anaesthesia is administered to the underarms prior to the treatment for patient comfort.
 Most patients return to regular activity (like returning to work) immediately.
 Exercise is typically resumed within several days.
 You may experience swelling, numbness, bruising, and sensitivity in the underarm area for several days after treatment.

 2 – Armpit skin resection and gland debulking, also known as open adenectomy: